Innovation is for Everyone

 Camp Invention guides children to appreciate the value of others’ ideas as well as their own, and it connects children with National Inventors Hall of Fame® (NIHF) Inductees — diverse role models who prove that there are no limitations on who can and should engage in STEM.

 We know that children of all genders benefit from seeing women succeed in STEM fields.
-So we’ve created an exciting sweepstakes that will bring greater visibility to powerful female role models!
+So we created an exciting sweepstakes to bring greater visibility to powerful female role models!

 Images Slider with 0 slides